LASA Computer Science

-Should I start with the Introduction To CS or AP CS class?
+Should you start with Fundamentals of CS or AP CS?

-The AP CS class is for students that have either taken the Intro class or already have an extensive programming background.
 In our experience, a rigorous middle school Computer Science class, in which a student develops their logic and debugging skills, prepares a student to succeed in AP CS as a freshman.
 However, very few Computer Science summer camps appear to have such rigor.
-The Caesar Cipher Lab from our Introduction to CS class is a good indicator of the level of experience you should have before you take the AP Computer Science class.

 Course Descriptions